kaby76/Piggy/README.md

 and code templates.
 Input header files are parsed by Clang to get an [abstract syntax tree (AST)](http://clang.llvm.org/docs/IntroductionToTheClangAST.html).
-Output templates contain tree regular expressions, inlined code, and embedded C# code using <? and ?> for further processing of the tree data for output.
+Output templates contain tree regular expressions, inlined code, and embedded C# code (containing "<?: and "?>") for further processing of the tree data for output.
 This tool does not read DLLs for P/Invoke generation, only the headers.

 Piggy extends the ideas of other pinvoke generators: